influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 - If successful, add the next token, update the pattern and retest.
 - Continue one token at a time until the entire line is successfully parsed.

+# Logfmt
+For extracting key-value pairs from log text in the form `<key>=<value>`.
+At the moment, the plugin will produce one metric per line and all keys are added as fields.
+Values are left as strings (for now).